-I just participated in a podcast interview with Andrew Carrington Hitchcock, and I’m told it will be released in a couple of weeks.
-Hitchcock and I spent some time talking about strategies and tactics for spreading our messages to others.
+I participated in a podcast interview with Andrew Carrington Hitchcock during which we talked about strategies and tactics for spreading our messages to others.
 In the interview, I described myself as a reformed “pajama person,” which is someone who goes through life asleep to the realities of the world around them.

 As red-pill takers, we need to conserve our resources and energy to deal with and convert pajama people.
 The first rule is to avoid and NOT deal with people of the lie.
 Bob Altemeyer put it this way: